Best Educational Apps for 4-Year-Olds in Singapore (2026)

 Why it stands out:

 - Broad curriculum.
 Covers reading, writing, maths, logic puzzles, and social-emotional learning through stories and activities.
+If you want one app that touches everything, this is it.

 - Adaptive learning path.
 The app creates a personalised learning path based on your child's age and progress.